tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 `x` behaves as we expect.

-For `y:
+For `y`:
 - the definition of `y` will be hoisted to the top of the function and given a value of `undefined`
 - the `++` operator on undefined gives `y` a value of `NaN`
 - the value of 10 is then assigned to `y`

 **So what is the "Temporal Dead Zone"?**
 For variables declared with `let` or `const`, there is a period between entering scope and being declared where they cannot be accessed.
-This period is the temporal dead zone (TDZ).
+This period is known as the temporal dead zone (TDZ).

 ## X. <a id="section10"></a>ES6 Arrow Functions
 Arrow functions are an ES6 addition.
 They have two advantages: they have a shorter syntax than regular functions, and they do not bind their own `this` keyword.
 This second advantage might not mean anything to you now, but we will revisit it in a future chapter of this tutorial.